How can we ensure effective assistance for everyone with an essential civil legal need?

 - Chip Phinney, Esq., Deputy Legal Counsel, Supreme Judicial Court

-- Marilyn Wellington, Executive Director, Board of Bar Examiners
+- Marilyn Wellington, Esq., Executive Director, Board of Bar Examiners

-Marc Lauritsen of Capstone Practice Systems, a Massachusetts lawyer and educator, has been engaged to facilitate the project.
+Marc Lauritsen of Capstone Practice Systems, a Massachusetts lawyer and educator, was engaged to facilitate the project.

 For more information